postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 Because Metalama is disabled at compile- and design-time for a test project, you will have difficulties referencing members that do not exist in your source code but have been introduced by an aspect.
 Since the IDE and the compiler do not know about Metalama, you will get errors complaining that these members do not exist.

 The solution is to wrap the code accessing introduced members with a `#if METALAMA` directive.
 Because the `METALAMA` symbol is defined when the test framework is running, this code will be taken into account during these tests.
-However, because it is not defined at design- and compile-time, it this code will be ignored while editing and compiling.
+However, because it is not defined at design- and compile-time, this code will be ignored while editing and compiling.

 For instance, if the `Planet.Update` method is introduced by an aspect: